Batman: Return of the Caped Crusaders: Plot

 At Wayne Manor, Bruce Wayne and Dick Grayson watch their favorite show, Gotham Palace.
 During the programming, a band that was supposed to play on the show is revealed to be hidden and replaced by the Joker, the Penguin, the Riddler, and Catwoman.
 Bruce and Dick suit up as Batman and Robin and head to the Gotham City Police Department, where they receive a riddle from Commissioner Gordon and Chief O'Hara.

 They discover that the villains are robbing the Acme Atomic Energy Laboratory of the Replication Ray, which can duplicate anything.
 After a brief fight, the criminals manage to escape Batman, but leave behind a clue that leads Batman and Robin to their lair in an abandoned TV dinner factory.
 While discussing what to do with the Replication Ray, Catwoman reveals her plan to make Batman join their side with a scratch from a substance called "Batnip".
 After Batman and Robin break in, they are defeated by the criminals and trapped on a frozen food tray heading towards a large oven.
 Catwoman uses her Batnip on Batman, but he is seemingly unaffected by it.
 The two escape the trap after the villains leave the factory.

 Back at Wayne Manor, Bruce starts showing signs of aggression after Harriet Cooper nearly discovers the Batcave.
 He blames Alfred Pennyworth for the incident and fires him, leaving the butler to wander on the streets homeless.
 After days of not finding Joker, Penguin, Riddler, and Catwoman, Batman deduces that the four are no longer on Earth and have hijacked a space station.
 He and Robin go into space with the help of their Bat-Rocket.
 At the space station, Joker, Penguin, and Riddler betray Catwoman, distrusting her due to her feelings for Batman.
 They try to throw her out into space, but she is rescued by Batman and Robin and aids them in defeating her former allies for revenge.
 Batman savagely beats the three men and recovers the Replication Ray, but Catwoman escapes in an escape pod in the process.

 After the mission, Dick expresses concern towards Bruce's increasingly hostile behavior.
-Bruce ejects Dick from the house and takes a break from being Batman, resulting in a crime spree in Gotham City.
+Bruce ejects Dick from the manor and takes a break from being Batman, resulting in a crime spree in Gotham City.
 A few weeks later, Batman returns to the Gotham City Police Department and blames the police for the increase in crime.
-He uses the Replication Ray on himself to replace most of the government, jobs, and citizens in Gotham with his replicas, planning to take over the world.
+He uses the Replication Ray on himself to replace most of the jobs, citizens, and political figures in Gotham with his replicas, planning to take over the world.
 Dick, realizing that the Batnip had a delayed effect on Batman, goes to Catwoman's lair as Robin to request her help in curing Batman.
 She agrees, as the effects of the Batnip were more severe than she had planned.